iman-gholami/telegram-bot-nodejs/README.md

 # telegram-bot-nodejs
-his bot can be designed for managing and categorizing posts or documents for better storage
+this bot can be designed for managing and categorizing posts or documents for better storage